GordonLei/BindingOfRug/README.md

-# BindingOfRug
+# What is BindingOfRug?
-Rouge played in terminal / console
+Basically, BindingOfRug is the game Rouge played in your terminal / console.
+The goal of the player is to defeat every monster in each room to progress through the floors and eventually "escape" the dungeon.
+To help him on his way, there are randomly spawned items that increase or decrease his stats.

 # To do list:
 - Progression of rooms --> floors --> end game...